camikazegreen/interview/README.md

 ## Contributing to the Project

 To contribute to the project you will need your own account on the [Bitbucket](bitbucket.org) repository hosting service, as well as a local development environment (like a laptop or test web server) where you can use the [Git](http://git-scm.com/) version control system client and the widely used [Drush](http://docs.drush.org/en/master/) Drupal command-line utility.
 Ideally your development environment will include a web server that can support Drupal, for local testing of your work.
+If you have never heard of Git, Here is a [text tutorial](https://www.atlassian.com/git/tutorials/what-is-git) and here is a [video tutorial](https://www.youtube.com/watch?v=8oRjP8yj2Wo) to help get you started.

 ### 1. Fork a Repository on Bitbucket